remijouannet/graftorio2/README.md

 5. load `localhost:3000` in a browser, **you should login once and set a secure password!**
    - there is no need to configure anything:
    - Prometheus is already configured as default datasource
-   - but you may want to add the Grafana integrated dashboards to monitor your propmetheus backend or Grafana itself
-   - for that you just need to uncomment the nessesary lines from `config/Prometheus/Prometheus.yml`
 6. launch factorio
 7. install the "graftorio2" mod via the mods menu
 8. load up your game, and see your statistics in the Grafana dashboards